MapNetNZ/mapnetnz.github.io/_pages/index.md

 Monday, November 19, from 1pm

 High-throughput sequencing is increasingly used for the development and implementation of genomic tools delivering outcomes for breeding, genetic diversity studies (*e.g.* inbreeding and co-ancestry) and population and conservation genetics.
 One of the bottlenecks using (low depth) sequencing data is appropriate data analysis tools.
-This workshop aims to present research using sequencing data and data analysis for different applications, including genetic diversity, breeding values, GWAS, linkage mapping, estimation of linkage disequilibrium, effective population size $N~e~$, etc.
+This workshop aims to present research using sequencing data and data analysis for different applications, including genetic diversity, breeding values, GWAS, linkage mapping, estimation of linkage disequilibrium, effective population size N<sub>e</sub>, etc.

 The workshop will run the day before MapNet, and is organised and sponsored by AgResearch through the MBIE programme 'Genomics for Production & Security in a Biological Economy'.